Teaching Fellows Program

 • Fellows will share their advances in teaching with the rest of the University, through promotion or distribution by the Centre for Teaching and Learning; as well as beyond Western – through either publication or presentation at academic conferences (e.g. conferences on teaching in their discipline or national and international conferences on university teaching such as the Society for Teaching and Learning in Higher Education, Professional and Organizational Development (POD) Network in Higher Education, or Western Conference on Science Education).

-• Teaching Fellows should be willing to provide peer consultations on teaching to at least three colleagues over the three-year term and serve on selection committees for teaching and learning awards and grants.
+• Teaching Fellows should be willing to provide peer consultations on teaching to at least three colleagues over the two-year term and serve on selection committees for teaching and learning awards and grants.

-• With the support of CTL staff, Teaching Fellows will initiate other professional development activities around teaching and learning within their home Faculty.
+• With the support of CTL staff, Teaching Fellows will initiate other professional development activities around teaching and learning for Western faculty.

-• Teaching Fellows will submit an interim report after each year of their appointment, in which they summarize their successes and provide a detailed breakdown of the use of funds during that year.
-Interim reports are due by the end of year 1 and year 2.
+• Teaching Fellows will submit an interim report after the first year of their appointment, in which they summarize their successes and provide a detailed breakdown of the use of funds during that year.
+Interim reports are due by June 30, 2026.

-• Teaching Fellows will submit a final report outlining the outcomes of their project, the results of their research, and the impact of their professional development activities on teaching and learning in their Faculties by the end of their three-year Fellowship term.
+• Teaching Fellows will submit a final report outlining the outcomes of their project, the results of their research, and the impact of their professional development activities on teaching and learning they offered by the end of their two-year Fellowship term.

 Submission Guidelines